 Third, with respect to instructors, the goal was to have a roster that would not only be world-class, befitting a great institution such as Oxford.
-I acted as course coordinator for the week.
+Rick Goossen acted as the course coordinator for the week.
 The cohort gave the instructors high praise.
 Guest instructors included a veritable “who’s who” of Christian experts from around the world.
 John Lennox, Professor Emeritus, University of Oxford & Christian apologist; Richard Blackaby, President, Blackaby Ministries International, Atlanta, GA; Patrick McDonald, President, Open Well, Oxford, UK; Gregory Slayton, Slayton Capital, Dallas, TX, Simon Pillar, founder and managing partner, Pacific Equity Partners, London; Michael Lloyd, Principal, Wycliffe Hall; and Justyn Terry, Vice Principal, Wycliffe Hall.
 Click HERE for their full bios.

 The fourth success factor was the atmosphere of Oxford with its medieval colleges, dreaming spires and cobblestone paths.
 Oxford has been at the centre of the development of Christianity in the UK for centuries, from John Wesley to CS Lewis.
 The Oxford experience was generally ranked 10 out of 10 by registrants!
 Oxford is typically listed as one of the top three universities in the world and the core of the city of Oxford has a seemingly endless array of outstanding sights.